-World-class facilities

-You'll have access to a diverse range of facilities while you're here, many of which are newly built and world-class.
-Alongside lecture halls and workshop spaces, these include:

-400-hectare commercial farm

-Our commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing, and arable production.
+World-class facilities You'll have access to a diverse range of facilities while you're here, many of which are newly built and world-class.
+Alongside lecture halls and workshop spaces, these include: 400-hectare commercial farm Our commercial farm consists of mixed farming enterprises including a dairy herd, sheep flock, beef rearing and finishing, and arable production.
 You'll be able to apply your knowledge into practice during practical sessions on the farm and have access to farm data for a range of modules.

-Agri-Tech Centre

-Our on-campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP).
+Agri-Tech Centre Our on-campus Agri-Tech Centre is a joint project with the Gloucestershire Local Enterprise Partnership (GFirst LEP).
 The centre connects the livestock farming community with smart technologies to help drive forward productivity and sustainability.
 You'll have opportunities to engage with tech companies, industry and research through the centre.

-Laboratories

-Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
+Laboratories Our laboratories are modern and well-equipped, providing the ideal spaces for scientific activities and research.
 Some are used for specialist microbiological culturing and analysis, others for biochemistry and physiology.

-Study spaces

-Our University Learning Centre has books, journals, ebooks, computers and breakout study spaces.
+Study spaces Our University Learning Centre has books, journals, ebooks, computers and breakout study spaces.
 In addition, we have a Study Lounge - an informal space with sports equipment, study booths and chill-out spaces to support both studying and relaxation.

-ENTRY REQUIREMENTS

-Entry requirements

-BSc (Hons) Agriculture (2023) | University | Hartpury University and Hartpury College

-- T Level | Typical offer is Pass (C or above on the core) in your T Level overall grade in a relevant subject. - Other | Some evidence of practical experience in agriculture or similar land based studies is desirable. - We may interview mature applicants and those with non-traditional qualifications to ensure this is the right course for you. - The minimum academic entry requirement for this programme is 72 UCAS tariff or equivalent providing this is combined with relevant experience. - Please contact us for further information:

-'''

-Email us →

-'''

-FEES AND FUNDING Tuition fees and financial support

-Please visit our student finance page for information on tuition fees and student loans, as well as non-repayable grants, bursaries and scholarships, eligible to different groups, to support with study costs.

-Skills Development Bursary

-Agriculture students have access to a skills development bursary (£1,000 per student) to support with developing a range of practical and vocational skills during their programme of study.

-'''

-Explore student finance >

-'''

-Below, you'll find extra costs associated with studying this course.

-Clothing and footwear (circa £100)

-You'll need to purchase appropriate clothing and footwear before you enrol, or during enrolment week.
-We'll let you know exactly what you need to purchase in your enrolment guide - everything is available from our supplier's online shop for approximately £100.

-'''

-Visit Hartpury shop →

-'''

-field trips

-BSc (Hons) Agriculture (2023) | University | Hartpury University and Hartpury College

-Students are encouraged to engage in various trips and visits as part of the programme.
-While many of these are included in the course fees, there is the opportunity to engage in additional study tours with additional costs involved.
-In year one the sustainable agriculture field trip will cost in the region of £40 per student.

-Short Courses

-Hartpury also subsidises optional short courses for a reduced cost that allows students to gain relevant experience and qualifications prior to graduation.
-Short courses include PA1, PA2, PA6, All Terrain Vehicle training, chainsaw maintenance and basic operations and Telescopic Handler (RTTLT Loadall).

-Performance Sports Academy membership

-Find out costs and details for joining one of our performance Sports Academy teams.

-Hartpury gym

-Find out about costs and details for joining the Hartpury gym.

-Accommodation and living costs

-Please visit our accommodation page.

-Explore accommodation >

-HOW TO APPLY

-You can apply for the BSc (Hons) Agriculture degree via UCAS.

-FURTHER COURSE DETAILS

-For further details about this course, including the programme specification and module descriptions, please visit our document library.

-Important information

-Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
+Top 10 We're in the top 10 UK universities for teaching quality (The Times and The Sunday Times Good University Guide, 2023) Top 10% We're in the top 10% of UK providers for student satisfaction (NSS, 2020) 100% 100% of our agriculture graduates are in employment, further study or other purposeful activity (Graduate Outcomes, 2022) HOW TO APPLY You can apply for the BSc (Hons) Agriculture degree via UCAS.
+FURTHER COURSE DETAILS For further details about this course, including the programme specification and module descriptions, please visit our document library.
+Important information Every effort has been made to ensure the accuracy of our published course information, however our programmes are reviewed and developed regularly.
 Changes or cancellation of courses may be necessary to ensure alignment with emerging employment areas, to comply with accrediting body requirements, revisions to subject benchmark statements or as a result of student feedback.
 We reserve the right to make necessary changes and will notify all offer-holders of changes as and when they occur.
 Reflects activities after 15 months for those who graduated in 2019.

-CONTACT US
+CONTACT US ADDRESS Hartpury University and Hartpury College Gloucester GL19 3BE